Key Points

 Can heartworm disease in dogs be cured?

-Yes, there is a cure for heartworm disease in dogs, but know that it’s a bit of a lengthy, complex, and expensive process.
+Yes, there is a cure for heartworm disease in dogs, but it’s a bit of a lengthy, complex, and expensive process.
 “There are injections available to treat heartworm,” Dr. Muller says, “but they have to be given repeatedly, usually two or three times.”
 Of course, all dogs vary and it may depend on the severity of your pet’s particular case.

 - Your veterinarian may also prescribe antibiotics or steroids.